Books on writing

 - Start by writing without thinking about the language.
 Then you can clean up your text to make it clear.

-- Read other texts and analyze how they are different from each other.
+- Read other texts and analyse how they are different from each other.

 - Let someone else read and comment on your text, for instance a fellow student, friend or tutor.